Laura Ingalls (aviator): Early life

 Ingalls was born in Brooklyn, New York, on December 14, 1893, to Francis Abbott Ingalls I and Martha Houghtaling.
 Martha was the daughter of David Harrison Houghtaling of Kingston, New York, who was a descendant of Jan Willemsen Hoogteling, who arrived in New Amsterdam on May 9, 1661.
 Laura wrote of her mother: My mother, partly through ill health, was extremely emotional and without adequate self-discipline; spoiled by her parents who thought she was wonderful and could do anything.
 Brilliant along certain lines, she possessed the trait I find most exciting in the American character, viz. the ability to hurdle difficulties and achieve the reputedly impossible.
 I grew up under such influence.

 She attended private schools in New York, and also studied in Vienna and Paris.
 She studied nursing at the Presbyterian Hospital Training School in New York.
 Quitting nursing, she danced in ballet and vaudeville.

 Personal life

 Laura Houghtaling Ingalls was a distant cousin of Little House on the Prairies Laura Ingalls Wilder, and became a friend of her daughter Rose Wilder Lane.

 Aviation

-She learned aviation in 1928 at Roosevelt Field near Mineola, New York, and then continued at Parks Air College in St. Louis.
+She learned to fly in 1928 at Roosevelt Field near Mineola, New York, and then continued at Parks Air College in St. Louis.
 By 1930 she was setting records in acrobatic flying.

 Her best-known flights were made in 1934 and earned her a Harmon Trophy.
 Ingalls flew in a Lockheed Air Express from Mexico to Chile, over the Andes Mountains to Rio de Janeiro, to Cuba and then to Floyd Bennett Field in New York, marking the first flight over the Andes by an American woman, the first solo flight around South America in a landplane, the first flight by a woman from North America to South America, and setting a woman's distance record of 17,000 miles.